atye/ttchat/README.md

 `ttchat --channel ludwig`

 Obtaining an access token requires you to login via your default browswer.
 To provide your own token, use the `--token` flag.
+See https://dev.twitch.tv/docs/authentication/getting-tokens-oauth for more details on obtaining your own access token.

 `ttchat -c ludwing --token $TOKEN`